Eurovision Song Contest 2000: Contest overview

 The Israeli entry, "Sameach" by the group PingPong, caused some controversy in the lead-up to the contest.
 The music video for the song, released the month before the contest, featured same-sex kissing amongst the band members, singing into cucumbers, and other suggestive scenes with phallic imagery, which caused consternation with Israeli religious leaders and right-wing groups.
 The performance of the song, about an Israeli woman having a love affair with a man from Damascus, also saw the group waving both Israeli and Syrian flags in a call for peace between the two nations.
 However the participating Israeli broadcaster IBA raised objections during rehearsals, and subsequently disavowed its entry from the contest after the group refused to remove the Syrian flags from their performance; although the broadcaster did not prevent the group from performing in the contest, it was reported that the broadcaster had pulled funding for the group entirely.

-The table below outlines the participating countries, the order in which they performed, the competing artists and songs, and the results of the voting.